Eric Dancer: Biography

 In 1998 he was appointed Her Majesty's Lord-Lieutenant of Devon (a post which he held until 2015), and a Knight of Grace of the Order of St John and Justice of the Peace.

 In 2001 he received an Honorary Doctorate from Sheffield Hallam University and in 2002 was commissioned Honorary Captain Royal Naval Reserve.

 Honorary Doctorates of Law and Business were conferred by Exeter and Plymouth Universities respectively in 2010.

 He is a Freeman of the City of London, Liveryman of the Worshipful Company of Glass Sellers, Life Member of the Royal Society of Arts, President, Patron or Trustee of some 20 Charities in Devon, Chairman of the Magistrates Advisory Committee for Devon and Cornwall and Devon County President of The Reserve Forces and Cadets.

 Dancer lives in South Devon with his wife Carole and having given up flying light aeroplanes, gliders and sailing now, in what little free time he has, enjoys music, reading, current affairs and world travel, having visited all 7 continents.

+On 21st October 2025, Dancer was mentioned on the BBC Radio 1 breakfast show with Greg James, where he was highlighted as the answer to a question on Yesterday's Quiz.
+The caller, Beth the Midwife, was asked to name a cricketer.